nlitsme/youtube_tool/README.md

  * DONE youtube search results.
  * generalize the way continuations are used.
  * add upload date and duration in the video lists.
- * automatically update the innertubeapikey and clientversion
+ * DONE automatically update the innertubeapikey and clientversion
  * get original filename from studio.youtube.com/video/<videoid>/edit
  * playlist editor / organiser
  * community post listing